-You are invited to a workshop that will explore merging the arts with social services to better serve these newcomer communities and to enliven our community at large.
+The public was invited to a workshop that explored merging the arts with social services to better serve these newcomer communities and to enliven our community at large.

 Each year the New York Folklore Society holds informal forums and events on topics of interest to the folklore field, professionals in related fields, and NYFS members.
 The New York Folklore Society